jeremygray/pyfilesec/docs/source/index.rst

     % python pyfilesec.py --help

 .. note:: Any references to 'clear text' or 'plain text' simply mean an unencrypted file.
-It could be a binary file.
+It could be a binary file, or an encrypted file that is to be encrypted a second time.
 There is no requirement that it be text.

 The main class of interest is SecFile, described next.
 Three other classes are used internally, and so are also described here for completeness.
 There should be